redlibrarian/redlibrarian.github.io/_posts/2017-01-17-one-big-library-union.markdown

 >librarians would be better served by forming a provincial union
 >inclusive of all librarians with a form of librarian status akin to
->academic status but focuse on conditions of work and promotion specific
+>academic status but focused on conditions of work and promotion specific
 >to the profession.

 Jacobs, Leona.
 "Academic Status for Canadian Academic Librarians: A